 I started collecting (hoarding) computers back in the 1990s, although sadly I don't have any of those particular machines any more.
 These days I often scour through ebay to see if there is anything that catches my eye.
 Here on this page is some of my hoard.
-Not all is technically retro, since some things are younger than 20 years old, but can at least be considered to be out of date.
+Not all is technically retro, since some things are younger than 20 years old, but can at least be considered to be out of date and "obsolete".

 Hoarding is something I've had an issue with for many years, although for a period I managed to overcome it somewhat.
 That was until I started to think of things "I used to have" (some of which I had actively parted with in order to live more minimally!) and thought of them with regret, like "I wish I hadn't thrown that out/sold it cheap when it was considered worthless... if I'd have kept it, it would be worth something now..."
 So I probably sought to replace some of those things.
 There are also lots of excuses when it comes to considering parting with things (the typical excuses of a hoarder), even those that have little or no sentimental value.
 I hope to use this page to help me work through the things I have already acquired in order to part with them.
 Listed on the right are some things I have recently parted with.